Fraternal Order of Moai (FOM)

 The Wold Foundation sponsors several scholarships for Rapa Nui students every year.
 The Easter Island Foundation is grateful for their continuing support.

-The Terevaka Archaeological Outreach Program was created to help teach Rapanui high school students learn about preserving the past while preparing them for the future.
+Terevaka Archaeological Outreach was created to help teach Rapanui high school students learn about preserving the past while preparing them for the future.

-The EIF is proud to support TAO’s educational mission on Easter Island.
+The EIF has been a proud supporter TAO’s educational mission on Easter Island.